HIRO-group/HIRO-group.github.io/_posts/wiki/2019-02-15-new-HIRO-member.md

  3. Create an account on [GitHub](https://github.com) if you haven't already, and share your username with your supervisor and/or point of contact.
  4. Request to be added to our [GitHub organization](https://github.com/HIRO-group).
  5. Make your membership to the GitHub organization public.
  6. Write an email to [Chantel Lehl](mailto:chantel.lehl@colorado.edu) **with Prof. Alessandro Roncone in Cc**{:.color-banner} in order to get lab access with your Buff card number.
-Ask her to be added to ECST322, ECES 116 and ECES 111.
+Ask her to be added to ECST 322, ECES 116 and ECES 111.
 Please send her the following information: Name, Student ID, Buff Card Number, CU Login name, Email.
  7. Do a Pull Request [PR] on [this repository](https://github.com/HIRO-group/HIRO-group.github.io) to add your data to [this file](https://github.com/HIRO-group/HIRO-group.github.io/blob/master/_data/people.yml) and a picture of you to [this folder](https://github.com/HIRO-group/HIRO-group.github.io/tree/master/img/people).
 The picture needs to be square, and preferably not bigger than 400x400 px.
+ 8. Ask for an invitation to our [Trello](https://trello.com) team and [Mendeley](https://www.mendeley.com) group from **@joewie** on Slack or in the **#hiro-group** channel.
+Provide your preferred email.
+We share and keep track of relevant papers on Mendeley, while Trello is where we coordinate work on projects.

 For _{{ site.meetings.semester }}_, we will be holding group meetings in **{{ site.meetings.location }}**{:.color-banner}.
 Feel free to stop by if you want to have a chat!!